Jennifer0720/Frontend-for-WhatsNext/readme.txt

 For background color(blue): #1E90FF;

-Creating a new branch is quick.
+Creating a new branch is quick And simple.
 =======
 Git is a distributed version control system.
 Git is free software.